 Hi!
 Guess who is writing this column verrrry early in the morning?
 Before she’s even had her coffee, even!

 I am not usually up verrrry early in the morning, but today I had to get up to let an electrician in because last week the guys who installed our new fancy high-speed Internet access decided to mess with our wiring and knocked out power to our kitchen, and I am so not even kidding about that, despite it still not making a lick of sense to me.

 Also not kidding: the electrician is not even HERE YET.
 I COULD STILL BE IN BED.
 HATE!
 SEETHE!
 CAPS LOCK!

 Anyway, I hope you get the sense that I totally sympathize with you on the morning thing.
 (Seriously, somewhere in all that whining was some sympathy.
 I think.)

 So.
 You need to be switching to the Catwalk Curls Rock line of products soonly.
-I assume you use both a shampoo and a conditioner at night, so just swap to the Curls Rock versions and half your battle is done, right there.
+I assume you use both a and a at night, so just swap to the Curls Rock versions and half your battle is done, right there.
 Then, if you can stand adding about five seconds to your morning routine, get one of the styling products.
 I’ve used the Curls Booster and love it, but I’ve also heard raves about the Curls Amplifier and the hair spray.
 (Although I think the Amplifier requires a blow-dry, so maybe that one is not for you.)

 The Booster is super idiot-proof though, since it’s just a spray.
 Seriously, just aim the bottle at your head and mist all over.
 Scrunch.
 Done.
 Another plus is that the Booster can be used on wet OR dry hair, and I’m guessing your hair is probably somewhere in between by morning.
 (You can also toss it in your purse and re-spray, re-scrunch and re-ponytail later.)